 SquareSpace is what we call a hosted solution, or “Website as a Service” (WaaS).
 Everything required to host, build, and keep your website’s content updated yourself is delivered to you by logging in to their website in order to work on your own website.
 It is a website that lets you build a website.

-When you build with a company like SquareSpace, you not only get a CMS, you get a web building interface for creating a website with little technical training.
+When you build with a company like SquareSpace you not only get a CMS, you get a web building interface for creating a website with little technical training.
 So, both the web building experience and the content management experience are delivered through their own proprietary technology.
 Wrapped into their fees are the cost to access this capability, web hosting, and system maintenance of the CMS running the website.
 Technical support is available, but there are limits bound to the type of package you purchase.
 So, your subscription is also subsidizing some tech support.
+Overall, it’s a very good deal for the right audience.

-SquareSpace has its own website building system; they invented and implemented it, and they control it.
-Hacking it is very difficult, and they have people that can help if that happens.
+These DIY web builder companies invented and control their technology.
+Hacking websites built correctly through these services is difficult, and they have people that can help if that happens.
 You still might need to pay for a Template if you need something specific, or you might select a free one to be your design starting point.
 However, you never have to worry about keeping the Template updated with developer improvements against hacking.
-Squarespace does that for you.
+These companies do that for you.

 BUSINESS CONSIDERATIONS OF WaaS

 WordPress self-hosted websites offer greater freedom of customization.
 The greater control over the CMS comes at a higher cost than a flat subscription fee from a web-builder CMS like SquareSpace with no such capability.
-In short, WordPress offers far more flexibility to satisfy specialized needs with plugins and themes without getting a coder involved.
-Knowing which CMS is best for your organization requires understanding this difference and making a decision based on the success factors you’ve defined for your website.
+It is far more technical to maintain a self-hosted WordPress website, but the tradeoff is worth it for organizations that that cannot get what they need cost-effectively any other way.